You’ve had your child tested for autism spectrum disorder. Now what?

 Seeking treatment for a child with autism is another vital step.
 There are numerous treatment approaches for ASD which help children with autism learn behavioral, social, and life skills, and cope with the challenges presented by their condition.
 Common treatments for autism include Applied Behavioral Analysis (ABA) which is used here at Spectrum of Hope, speech, language, and occupational therapies, and the Developmental, Individual Differences, Relationship-Based Approach commonly referred to as “Floortime.”[ii]

 Just as there is no single presentation of ASD, there is no single treatment that is effective for everyone.
 ABA is the most common treatment philosophy, with numerous treatment methodologies and offshoots derived from its principles.
-ABA is frequently used in conjunction with other treatment modalities which are tailored to the needs of the individual.
+ABA is frequently used in conjunction with other treatment modalities which are tailored to the needs of the individual and can take place in a treatment center or in the safety of your own home.
 The right treatment for your child must consider their unique difficulties and challenges, as well as the availability of treatment, the quality of available providers, and the advice of medical professionals.
 It is a good idea to communicate with your child’s team of medical providers for their input and direction towards valuable treatment resources.[iii]

 Monitor Progress and Development